zpaolo11x/Arcadeflow/README.md

 - 'Prefer genreid categories' : If GenreID is specified in your games list, use that instead of usual categories
 - 'Import only available roms' : Import entrief from the games list only if the rom file is actually available

-❗ ROMLIST MANAGEMENT ❗
+ROMLIST MANAGEMENT
 Manage romlists and collections

 - 'Refresh current romlist' : Refresh the romlist with added/removed roms, won't reset current data
 - 'Reset current romlist' : Rescan the romlist erasing and regenerating all romlist data
 - 'Reset last played' : Remove all last played data from the current romlist
-- '❗ Enable Master Romlist ❗' : Turn this on and set master romlist path so AF can manage it
+- 'Enable Master Romlist' : Turn this on and set master romlist path so AF can manage it
-- '❗ Master Romlist Path ❗' : If you are using a master romlist, locate it here to enable AF master romlist optimisation.
+- 'Master Romlist Path' : If you are using a master romlist, locate it here to enable AF master romlist optimisation.
 - 'Export to gamelist xml' : You can export your romlist in the XML format used by EmulationStation
 - 'Enable all games collections' : If enabled, Arcadeflow will create All Games compilations
 - 'Update all games collections' : Force the update of all games collections, use when you remove displays